jstkdng/ueberzugpp/README.md

     ```

 2. You can then feed Ueberzug with json objects to display an image or make it disappear.
-  - json object to display the image / replace the image:
+  - json object to display the image:

     ```json
     {"action":"add","identifier":"preview","max_height":0,"max_width":0,"path":"/path/image.ext","x":0,"y":0}